EMC China Lab

 - For other batteries, it should include general information, battery classification collection symbol, relevant chemical symbols for heavy metal content, declaration of conformity, due diligence report, and information on the prevention and management of waste batteries.

-- For SLI batteries, it should include the content of cobalt, lead, lithium, or nickel in the active materials recovered from waste.
+- For SLI batteries, it should include the content of cobalt, lead, lithium, or nickel in the active materials recoveRED from waste.

 5. CE Marking and EU Declaration of Conformity: Batteries must be CE marked and accompanied by an EU declaration of conformity before being placed on the market.